 This statement sets out the Carmarthenshire County Council's general policy for the provision of home to school/college transport.
 Transport will be provided in accordance with the statutory requirements of the Learner Travel (Wales) Measure 2008.

-This policy is correct at 1 October, 2023.
+This policy is correct as of 1st October 2024.
 The policy is currently under review, and any revisions will be subject to consultation.

-2.1 General policy on providing free school transport
+2.1 General policy on providing free school transport.